last update 11 July 2010

 Late 1950s

-l: Seabrook (nr Hythe, Kent) for over 50 years, where she brought up Adrian & Angela, was a wonderful granny to their children and became a much loved participant in many many community activities.
+l: Seabrook (nr Hythe, Kent) for over 50 years, where she brought up Adrian & Angela.
+She is still remembered with great affection by all the young children she helped and supported at the local primary school where she played several roles over many years.
+And later she was a wonderful granny, and a much loved participant in many many community activities.

 Early 2000s